qwaneu/qwaneu.github.io/_posts/2016-05-28-baunit-part-one.md

 test module.
 To do that we run a new test module and move the tests in there one by one.

-So first we add a call to running the new test module and add an emty one and then we move the test one by one to the module.
+First we add a call to running the new test module and add an emty one (baby steps).
+Then we move the test one by one to the module.
 Moving the first test would look like:

 ~~~bash